 Ecuador’s Inca Trail ultimately leads to the ruins of Ingapirca, which can also be accessed by roadway.
 Ingapirca is the best-preserved and largest Inca ruin site in Ecuador.
 The stone terraces, walkways, and buildings at Ingapirca are punctuated by the impressive Sun Temple.
 Slits in the temple align perfectly with the sun on solstice days.

 Entrance to the Ingapirca is just $2 and the ruin site is located about a 2-hour drive from Cuenca, accessible by public bus or small-group tour.
 Regardless of how you arrive at Ingapirca, a short guided tour of the ruins is included upon a visit.
 Afterward, visitors can walk down a portion of an Inca trail and visit the onsite museum.
-For more info on getting to these ruins, see the Ingapirca section of our Cuenca Travel Guide.

 8) Relax among Ecuador’s Best Beaches

 Ecuador has some world-class beaches, along its Pacific coastline and even throughout the Galapagos Islands.
 Sunbathers and surfers can both have fun in the sun across Ecuador’s many picturesque playas.

 From natural beaches, to resort beaches, to party beaches and laidback surf towns, there’s a beach for everyone in Ecuador.